Fyve-Labs/wifi-provisioner/README.md

 - Once the device connects, future boots will skip starting the provisioner (because internet is up).

 Notes:
-- The .deb package intentionally does not install a persistent wifi-provisioner.service — the provisioner runs only when needed (i.e., when offline at boot).
 - If you want the system to also auto-recover during runtime link drops (without reboot), you can add your own NetworkManager dispatcher script that calls the helper on down/disconnected events.

 ### Mobile app pairing flow